toddfries/xapi/README.md

 lets play with the 𝕏 api

-Go get a deveoper key/secret, put in a conf file like so:
+Go get a deveoper key/secret + access token/secret at https://developer.twitter.com/en/portal/dashboard, put in a conf file like so:

 ```
 $ mkdir -p $HOME/.config/xapi